StyleShit/portfolio/README.md

 ## Installation:

-Clone this git, then `npm i && npm run dev`
+Clone this repo, then `npm i && npm run dev`

 ## Available commands:

 ### `npm run dev`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run build`

-Builds the app for production to the `.next` & `out` folders.<br />
+Builds the app for production to the `.next` & `out` directories.

 ### `npm run deploy`

-Builds the app and publishes to github pages.<br />
+Builds the app and publishes to GitHub Pages.